nntk072/Scala_Database_Processing/Assignment-example-outputs.md

 Some hints about the task:

 - It might be helpful to do the task in parts.
-For example, first calculating the points from each math, then calculating whether it was win/loss, and finally doing the aggregation operations.
+For example, first calculating the points from each game, then calculating whether it was win/loss, and finally doing the aggregation operations.
-- The seasons 2011-2016 had 30 teams, seasons 2017-2020 had 31 teams, and seasons 2021-2022 had teams.
+- The seasons 2011-2016 had 30 teams, seasons 2017-2020 had 31 teams, and seasons 2021-2022 had 32 teams.
 Thus, the final data frame `regularSeasonDF` should have `368` rows.
 (6\*30+4\*31+2\*32)
 - Your data frame might have the rows in a different order but at least the following data should be included in `regularSeasonDF`:

 ```text